vranki/hemppa/README.md

 * !flog rmlive - disable live field log for this room
 * !flog timezone 3 - set timezone (relative to UTC, see API docs)

+### Jitsi

+If enabled, Jitsi calls created with Matrix clients will be sent as text messages to rooms, allowing non-matrix users to join them.

 ## Bot setup

 * Create a Matrix user